birsnot/alx-airbnb-database/database-adv-script/README.md

 ## Aggregations and Window Functions

-This task involves using SQL aggregate functions and window functions to analyze booking data.
+This file contains SQL queries that demonstrate the use of aggregation and window functions to analyze booking data in the Airbnb system.

----

-### Aggregation Query
+### 1. Total Bookings Per User

-**Objective**: Find the total number of bookings made by each user.
+This query calculates the total number of bookings made by each user using the `COUNT` function with `GROUP BY`.

 ```sql
 SELECT user_id, COUNT(*) AS total_bookings